Octopus tetricus: Distribution

 O. tetricus was originally discovered in New South Wales and was also found along the eastern Australian coastline.
 It occurs from Lakes Entrance in Victoria to Moreton Bay in southern Queensland.
 O. tetricus is distributed in the subtropical seas of eastern Australia and northern New Zealand, including Lord Howe Island.
 A close relative, Octopus djinda, occurs at similar latitudes in Western Australia, from Shark Bay to Cape Le Grand, and was considered to be conspecific with O. tetricus until 2021.The first sighting of O. tetricus in New Zealand was not until 1997, and has since become one of the most common species of octopus found in New Zealand, alongside Pinnoctopus cordiformis and Macroctopus maorum.
 O. tetricus populations in New Zealand are found along the North-East coast of the North Island, between the Bay of Plenty and Northland.

 Gene squencing confirms that O. tetricus from Australia and New Zealand come from the same original population.
-It is proposed that the mechanism for gene flow across the Tasman Sea is through planktonic larve and/or adults using floating wood or algae as transport.
+It is proposed that the mechanism for gene flow across the Tasman Sea is through planktonic larvae and/or adults using floating wood or algae as transport.
 It is hypothesised that warmer waters spreading south of Australia are influencing populations to O. tetricus to disperse further south in response to climate change.